 ACC keeps an active, cumulative record of every student’s application, correspondence and other important details (e.g., discipline records, Financial Aid records etc.).
-The Admissions and Records Office keeps the following in the student's file:
+The Records & Enrollment Services Office keeps the following in the student’s file:

-The Admissions and Records Office is responsible for the security of your academic records.
-Under the Federal Family Educational Rights and Privacy Act, the information in your file may only be released under specific conditions.
-As a current or former student of ACC, you have complete access to view your records in compliance with the requirements under the Federal Family Educational Rights and Privacy Act of 1974 (Public Law 93-389 Subsection 513,88 Stat.
+The Records & Enrollment Services Office is responsible for the security of student academic records.
+Under the Federal Family Educational Rights and Privacy Act, the information in a student’s file may only be released under specific conditions.
+Current or former students of ACC have complete access to view their records in compliance with the requirements under the Federal Family Educational Rights and Privacy Act of 1974 (Public Law 93-389 Subsection 513,88 Stat.
 571; 29 U.S.C.
 1232 q).
-You may view them upon request at the Admissions and Records Office.
-If you feel your records contain an error, you may appeal in writing to the Director of Admissions and Records.
+Students may view them upon request at the Records & Enrollment Services Office.
+If a student feels their records contain an error, they may appeal in writing to the Registrar.

 The following items will be designated as “Directory Information”.
 ACC may disclose any of this information without prior written consent, unless notified by the student in writing to the contrary by the first official class meeting date of each semester.
 Directory Information is limited to the current academic year only:

-ACC is not authorized to release (to another institution / organization, or the student) transcripts received from other colleges and universities.
+ACC is not authorized to release (to another institution / organization, or the student) transcripts received from high schools, and / or other colleges and universities.

-If a student does not wish the College to release the directory information, the student must complete a Confidential Flag form at Information Central at the Littleton Campus.
-If the student has requested restricted release of information, they cannot perform any personal business with ACC over the phone.
+If a student does not wish the College to release the directory information, the student must complete a Confidential Flag, available from the Records & Enrollment Services Office in Room M2480 of the Main Building at the Littleton Campus.
+If the student has requested restricted release of information, they cannot perform any personal business with ACC over the phone or via email.
 The student must conduct all of their business in person or online to protect their privacy.
-College staff will not be able to assist with telephone transactions of any kind, this includes, but is not limited to, calling for registration assistance, calls from a student's family, their child’s school or daycare, etc.
+College staff will not be able to assist with telephone or email transactions of any kind, this includes, but is not limited to, calling for registration assistance, calls from a student’s family, their child’s school or daycare, etc.

 All other information contained in a student’s records is considered private and not open to the public without their written consent.
 Only the following school officials, because of their official function, have access to this information: